LusGroup/LiT_Mobicom2023/README.md

 ## How to Use
 ### HardWare
 (1)Please download the Gerber file(Gerber PCB single pd.zip in hardware folder) and send it to a professional flexible PCB manufacturer to print the flexible PCB (one toothbrush needs two printed flexible PCBs).
-(2)As shown in Figure 2(middle), connect the photosensors (flexible PCBs) and Arduino UNO with the Dupont wire and breadboard according to the circuit diagram (Figure 2(left)).
+(2)As shown in picture(hardware_deployment.jpg(middle)), connect the photosensors (flexible PCBs) and Arduino UNO with the Dupont wire and breadboard according to the circuit diagram (hardware_deployment.jpg(left)).
 Note that, the ADDR pins of the two photosensors were connected to the GND and VCC pins of the Arduino, respectively, to assign different addresses.
+(3) As shown in picture(hardware_deployment.jpg(right)), glue two photosensors to the side of the toothbrush hand using silicone rubber near the top, and at approximately 60° from the toothbrush orientation, and then cover the sensors’ surface with a layer of about 0.6mm transparent food-grade silicone rubber, which prevented saliva from short-circuiting the sensor and ensured excellent light transmittance.
+Note that, make sure the silicone rubber is fully cured.

 ## Requirements
 ### HardWare dependencies